Iranians emerge online with skepticism and defiance after months of blackout

 An Iranian woman who previously took part in anti-government protests said in a post on X that the regime wants “to bring back the ‘filternet’ and they’re making such a huge spectacle out of it.”
 South Korea and Japan, “with all their internet speed, don’t lecture their people this much,” she wrote, adding that Iranian officials were “creating all this hype over basic internet connection.”

-Some Iranians, meanwhile, appeared to use the moment as a symbolic show of resilience, posting selfies on Instagram for the first time in months.

-“There will be more people getting online, posting and messaging in the next 24 hours.
-They probably need time to get their VPNs ready,” another Iranian resident told CNN who also asked not to be named or give their location due to security concerns, adding that they were helping others reconnect via VPN.
+Another Iranian resident, who also asked not to be named or give their location due to security concerns, told CNN that “there will be more people getting online, posting and messaging in the next 24 hours.
+They probably need time to get their VPNs ready,” adding that they were helping others reconnect via VPN.

 Internet activity in Iran has been partially restored, monitoring group NetBlocks said on Tuesday, after President Masoud Pezeshkian ordered authorities to restore access, according to Iranian official media citing the country’s Ministry of Communications.